top of page

 Progression of osteoarthritis

-As changes in the joint are permanent the loss of cartilage means the joint remains inflamed (to a greater or lesser extent) and this makes the joint harder to move.
-The musculature surrounding the joint 'splints' it to protect it from further damage.
-This causes the joint to become even more restricted.
-Further joint changes then occur with bony spurs growing around the damaged bone ends.
+As changes in the joint are considered permanent the loss of cartilage means the joint remains inflamed (to a greater or lesser extent) and this makes the joint harder to move.
+The musculature surrounding the joint tightens to stabilise the join - this is called 'splinting' - and it is perfect for helping a dog recover from an injury as aims protects the joint from further damage.
+However, it also causes the joint to become even more restricted.
+It becomes harder and painful to move it and unless the tension surrounding the joint is evenly distributed it can cause further joint changes.
+A lack of mobility in the joint increases the growth of bony spurs growing around the damaged bone ends.
+These can grow into the soft tissue and local nerves causing even more pain.

 In addition, the body tries to manage with less cushioning by reducing friction in the joint.
-This is done by producing more synovial fluid, but this increases inflammation and adds pressure to the ligaments (tissue that holds bones together) and the joint itself.
+This is done by producing more synovial fluid, but as the joint is not as stable this fluid leaks out into the surrounding area, increasing inflammation and adding pressure to the ligaments (tissue that holds bones together), tendons (tissue that connects muscles to bones) on either side of the joint, and local nerves.

 The limp is a result of an automatic response to reduce the pressure on the damaged joint.
 The body shifts weight onto the other limbs.
 This 'compensation' causes other areas of the body to carry more weight, resulting in muscle tightness and increasing the likelihood of damage to previously healthy joints.